WHAT IS BONE BROTH

 HOW TO ADD MORE BONE BROTH TO YOUR DIET

-What can the home cook do with bone broth, beyond heat it in the microwave to drink?
+What can the home cook do with bone broth, beyond heating it in the microwave to drink?

-We recently asked Bonafide Provisions, the first USDA-approved organic bone broth on the market, to shared their favorite uses for bone broth.
+We recently asked Bonafide Provisions, the first USDA-approved organic bone broth on the market, to share their favorite uses for bone broth.
 Here are their recommendations.